FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Avoiding Latent Variable Collapse with Generative Skip Models, AISTATS 19
 * Adji B. Dieng, Yoon Kim, Alexander M. Rush, David M. Blei

+Although we have a lot of papers discussing better latent representations, I feel like there lack in-depth exploitation of the latent space.
+Any thoughts?

 ### Structural Inference

 Now we talk about structural inference.
 This includes chunking, tagging and parsing.